PabloBerna/Bank-MachineLearning/README.md

 # Bank-MachineLearning
 Project from the subject of Machine Learning from my MSc in Data Science

-The main job pf this project is to create a machine learning classifier inside a bank to predict which clients are going to do default payments in their credits in the future.
+The main job of this project is to create a machine learning classifier inside a bank to predict which clients are going to do default payments in their credits in the future.